photo of woman playing with her children

 Success!
 He has chosen the outfit he wants to wear to school today.
 Photo Credit Terricks-Noah

-Most kids love picking out their own outfits for school.
-Make seasonal transitions easier on everyone by moving out-of-season clothes toward the back of the closet and move more appropriate school choices front and center—saving time and avoiding drama.
+Most kids enjoy selecting their own outfits for school.
+Make seasonal transitions easier on everyone by moving out-of-season clothes to the back of the closet and placing more suitable school choices at the front—saving time and avoiding drama.

 I didn’t realize it at the time, but my mother did my siblings and me a great service by teaching us how to cook, make our beds, do loads of laundry, and balance a checkbook when we were growing up.